MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-github-actions/includes/6-exercise-add-bicep-deployment-action-workflow.md

 1. In Visual Studio Code, open the _.github/workflows/workflow.yml_ file.

-1. Remove the `placeholder` step from the pipeline definition by deleting the bottom two lines of the file.
+1. Remove the `placeholder` step from the workflow definition by deleting the bottom two lines of the file.

 1. As a first step you will add a task to checkout the code on the runner.
 Add a new task at the bottom of the file that checks out your code.